-In 2020, we invited applications from people who would like to be ‘Cochrane UK Consumer Champions’*.
-The Consumer Champions role will involve advocating for evidence-based health care and Cochrane amongst organisations and patient groups in the UK.
-Here you can find out more about Brian Devlin, Genna White and Olivia Fulton, our Consumer Champions:
+In 2020, and again in 2021, we invited applications from people who would like to be ‘Cochrane UK Consumer Champions’*.
+The Consumer Champions role involves advocating for evidence-based health care and Cochrane amongst organisations and patient groups in the UK.

 Brian Devlin (Twitter: @BDevlin1)

 "I started as a patient advocate in the mid 1980s when I worked for an organisation in Edinburgh that supported injecting drug (mostly heroin) users.
 These marginalised and misunderstood people struggled, often with a range of social and care issues, to find balance and direction in their lives.

 This was a time when the HIV problem became recognised in Edinburgh as different to other parts of the world due to the sharing of injecting paraphernalia.
 My interest in supporting people with HIV and AIDS grew out of that feverish time.
 I became an activist and a campaigner from that point on.

 I'm profoundly deaf and use my social media presence to raise awareness of issues in this area.
 I’m also an ambassador for products and services which aim to make life easier for people with very personal and private medical conditions, including stoma care, and campaign to stop the stigma that people with stomas experience.
 (Twitter @BDevlin1)